 - Brush with oil

-- Grill over medium-high heat for 5–10 minutes per side until opaque and heated through
+- Grill over medium-high heat for 5β10 minutes per side until opaque and heated through

-Internal Temperature Verification: If using a food thermometer, crab and lobster meat needs to reach 145°F (63°C) in the thickest part.
+Internal Temperature Verification: If using a food thermometer, crab and lobster meat needs to reach 145Β°F (63Β°C) in the thickest part.
 However, shell color change is typically a reliable indicator of doneness; if the shell is bright red/orange and the meat is opaque white, the internal temperature has been achieved.

 Imitation Crab Safety: Imitation crab (surimi-based products) is fully cooked during manufacturing and requires no additional cooking.
 It can be consumed directly from the package or added to cold dishes like sushi or salads.
 No reheating or additional food safety measures are necessary.
-Imitation crab is a safe, convenient option for pregnant individuals and provides similar protein content to real crab, though with lower levels of selenium and other trace minerals.

 Handling Raw Crab/Lobster: Purchase live crabs and lobsters from reputable seafood markets.
 Live shellfish will show movement and responsiveness; reject any that appear dead or unresponsive.
-Store live crabs and lobsters at 32–40°F in a damp (not waterlogged) environment.
-Cook within 1–2 days of purchase.
+Store live crabs and lobsters at 32β40Β°F in a damp (not waterlogged) environment.
+Cook within 1β2 days of purchase.
 Do not store raw crab or lobster in closed, airtight containers, as they require oxygenation.

 Mercury and Seafood Safety Table